 FLG: What motivated you to pursue a career in this field?

 I’m a biologist and my primary interest is to solve biological problems.
 I see bioinformatics and genomics as powerful tools to do it.
 I’m also impressed by how quickly genomics is evolving.
 During my Masters, I remember many of my colleagues and I were impressed by the completion of the first sequencing of the human genome.
-It was the end of a long project involving several scientists from different institutions around the world.
-Since then, many things have changed and nowadays the sequencing of a single individual is very common practice and can be made in a very short time.
+It was the end of a long project involving scientists from different institutions around the world.
+Since then, many things have changed and nowadays the sequencing of a single individual is very common practice and can be done in a very short time.

 FLG: What is biotherapeutics and what are some of its current applications?